-In the interest of protecting public health and preventing transmission of COVID-19, the State of California enacted the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088).
-AB 3088’s Tenant Relief Act creates eviction protections for tenants experiencing COVID-19 financial hardship effective immediately.
-This new State law supersedes the City of Mountain View's residential eviction moratorium.
-Tenants are protected by, and tenants and landlords must follow, the State’s requirements and not the City’s, including the eviction moratorium extension just approved by Council on August 25, 2020.
+In the interest of protecting public health and preventing transmission of COVID-19, the State of California extended the Tenant, Homeowner, and Small Landlord Relief Act (AB 3088) on January 29, 2021.
+The COVID-19 Tenant Relief Act (SB 91) extends the eviction protections for residential tenants experiencing COVID-19 financial hardship effective immediately.
+This State law supersedes the City of Mountain View's residential eviction moratorium.
+Tenants are protected by, and tenants and landlords must follow, the State’s requirements and not the City’s, including the eviction moratorium extension approved by Council on August 25, 2020.
 The moratorium covers all residential rental units in Mountain View including single-family homes, condos/townhomes, duplexes, apartments, mobile homes and mobile home spaces and other types of residential rental units, including all rent stabilized units.